Implementing a Data Platform

 Containers are a solution to how to run your software in a reliable way when it is moved from one computing environment to another.
 They are ‘lightweight packages of your application code together with dependencies such as specific versions of programming language runtimes and libraries required to run your software services’.

-Containers allow developers to focus on the application and its software dependencies, abstracting the hardware resources as well as the security.
+Containers allow developers to focus on the application.
+In addition, software dependencies, both hardware resources and security, are abstracted.
 Some people can consider containers and serverless as two different approaches, but when we dig into the details they are quite alike.
 When a development team develops an application and packages it as a pod (set of Docker images containing its dependencies), they can deploy it on a cloud-hosted Kubernetes cluster which will provide the hardware to run it, abstracting the management of infrastructure from the development of the application.

 On the other hand, FaaS allows developers to put their efforts into the applications by abstracting them in a way you focus only on the functions of them.
 Functions are the individual components that make your application, for example individual tasks like adding new data to a SQL table, authentication, adding new users, etc. These functions are triggered by an event, have a finite duration and are allocated on stateless containers (computing power) provisioned by the cloud provider based on the complexity of the coding and current demand.